• Duration18 Days / 17 Nights

 • Manaslu and Tsum Valley local trek guide for 18 days.

-• An assistant guide if group size exceeds more than 6 people
+• An assistant guide if the group size exceeds 6 people

-• 1 Sharing porter between 2 trekkers to carry your main pack (weight limit 20 kg)
+• 1 porter shared between 2 trekkers to carry your main pack (weight limit: 25 kg)

-• Lodge and home stay accommodation on twin / double sharing basis.
+• Lodge and homestay accommodation on a double-sharing basis.

-• Guide and porters fee with all their expenses for the trek.
+• Guide and porters charge with all their expenses for the trek.

 • All necessary Manaslu and Tsum Valley trekking permits.